 - Your disease will be monitored to ensure your gums remain healthy

-- Our periodontist will repair damage associated with advanced periodontal disease, including gum contouring, tissue grafting, and the extraction of teeth
+- Our periodontist will repair damage associated with advanced periodontal disease, using techniques including gum contouring, tissue grafting, and the extraction of teeth

 - Our periodontist and dentist will work together to create a customized care plan, to ensure you achieve the improved oral health you need, as well as the restorative and cosmetic corrections for a fully functional, beautiful smile